 “It’s great to see the full value of film and TV recognised in this report.
 Scottish Government and its agencies across the country will build on this success by continuing to invest seriously in skills and talent, and by responding nimbly and ambitiously to the needs of productions.”

-The full Economic Value of the Screen Sector in Scotland report is available to download from Screen Scotland website, alongside an accompanying summary report which also includes a variety of case studies:
+The full Economic Value of the Screen Sector in Scotland report is available to download from the Research section of our website, alongside an accompanying summary report which also includes a variety of case studies.

 1. In February 2021, Screen Scotland commissioned international consultancy Saffery Champness LLP and Nordicity to prepare a full-scale economic impact study to assess the value of the Scottish screen sector, its sub-sectors and activities, and linkages to and influences on wider economic activity across Scotland.

 2. The work was undertaken with the support of industry partners including the BFI, ONS, Ofcom, public service broadcasters (PSBs), VisitScotland, Companies House filings and D&B Hoovers.
 2019 is the latest year that full data can be provided to calculate and analyse the complete economic contribution of the screen sectors.

 3. The purpose of the study was to establish a consistent method of data collection that can determine the full impact of the Scottish Government’s investment in the screen sector, highlighting the sector’s development and progress against targets, tracking back to a clear baseline.